livingdocsIO/documentation/reference-docs/server-extensions/publish-hooks.md

 ### Sample webhook implementation

-The boilerplate app implements a very simple webhook module that you can use to send the publish and unpublish payloads to a third-party system via the web.
-To enable the wehbook module you need to uncomment the feature in the app's [configuration](https://github.com/upfrontIO/livingdocs-server-boilerplate/blob/master/conf/environments/all.coffee#L81) as well as in the [channel configuration](https://github.com/upfrontIO/livingdocs-server-boilerplate/blob/master/app/channels/article_config.coffee#L29).
-You will also need to adapt the [url endpoints](https://github.com/upfrontIO/livingdocs-server-boilerplate/blob/master/conf/environments/all.coffee#L84) to match the ones of your third-party system.
+The [boilerplate server](https://github.com/upfrontIO/livingdocs-server-boilerplate) implements a very simple webhook module that you can use to send the publish and unpublish payloads to a third-party system via the web.
+To enable the wehbook module you need to uncomment the feature in the app's [configuration](https://github.com/upfrontIO/livingdocs-server-boilerplate/blob/master/conf/environments/all.js#L116) as well as in the [channel configuration](https://github.com/upfrontIO/livingdocs-server-boilerplate/blob/master/conf/channels/web/article/all.js#L30).
+You will also need to adapt the [url endpoints](https://github.com/upfrontIO/livingdocs-server-boilerplate/blob/master/conf/environments/all.js#L117) to match the ones of your third-party system.

 The implementation is extremely bare-bone and only suited to get you started quickly.
 Please provide your own implementation for production code or at least carefully review the sample code to your requirements.